insure logo

 Essentially, your beneficiaries can use the life insurance death benefit however they want.

-Alison Salka, senior vice president and director of research for LIMRA and LOMA, acknowledges that life insurance might not be the most traditional holiday gift.
+Alison Salka, principal research consultant for LIMRA, the life-insurance industry research group, acknowledged when we spoke to her last year that life insurance might not be the most traditional holiday gift.

 “But some gifts — like the gift of financial security — are more important than material things,” Salka says.